madslundt/cloud-media-scripts/README.md

 The config right now is configured to have atleast 1 TB for caching and a decent internet connection.
 If you have a smaller drive or just want to optimize it [click here](#optimize-configuration-wip).

-### I've created another repository with this included in a docker image.
+### Cloud-media-scripts included in a docker image.
 Check it out [here](https://github.com/madslundt/docker-cloud-media-scripts)

 # Easy install
 git, curl and bash is needed to run easy install.